Starting a blog is a journey.

 While doing your keyword research, it is also important to realize that different keyword tools tend to turn up slightly different search results.
 For this reason, it may be best to utilize more than one keyword tool.
-Afterward, you can average out the results.
+Afterwards, you can average the results.

 Try these free keyword tools:

 In addition, try these limited free search keyword research tools:

 To do keyword research, input each of your niche ideas into the search bar of each tool.
 A list will pop up of common search terms related to your ideas.
 These search terms are called keywords.

 Next to each of these keywords, you’ll see approximately how many monthly searches people do for that keyword.
 This number of monthly searches shows you whether or not your niche ideas have the potential to get blog traffic.

 When you see a very high number of monthly searches for a keyword – several thousand or more – it may seem that you could get a lot of traffic with that niche idea.
 However, It’s more complicated than that.

 A very high number of searches means that that niche idea is very popular.
 Because it is so popular, many blogs in that niche probably already exist.
 Your blog would have a lot of competition.
 So it could take quite a bit of time before search engines rank your blog highly enough to compete with more established blogs.
 Because of this, your blog would struggle to get traffic, at least at first.